thumbnail image

 • Welcome to our Chapter

-Membership is open to anyone interested in the Japanese art of ikebana and the ideals of Ikebana International, regardless of their previous experience.
+Membership is open to anyone interested in the Japanese Art of ikebana

 Our monthly meetings are held at the beautiful and famous Balboa Park.